emqx/neuron-docs/en_US/introduction.md

 ## API and MQTT Services

-Neuron offers [API](./reference/http-api.md) and [MQTT](./reference/mqtt-api.md) services to manipulate Neuron and industrial devices without onsite operation.
-This allows cloud and on-premise IIoT platform to deliver the command to connected machines/devices, make changes to their parameter settings based on big data analysis results, or modify data tags configuration to accomodate more machines/devices.
+Neuron offers [HTTP-API](./reference/http-api.md) and [MQTT-API](./reference/mqtt-api.md) services to manipulate Neuron and industrial devices without onsite operation.
+This allows cloud and on-premise IIoT platform to deliver the command to connected machines/devices, or make changes to their parameter settings based on big data analysis results, or to modify configuration setup to accomodate more machines/devices.

 ## Better Integration